Organic Minimalism in the Bathroom: Mid-Century Order, Softer Materials

 Sustainability that improves performance

 In bathrooms, sustainability is most credible when it is measurable: water use, air quality, and longevity.
-The EPA WaterSense program is a practical filter for fixtures.
-WaterSense-labeled showerheads are rated at 2.0 gallons per minute or less, and WaterSense bathroom faucets meet efficiency requirements while maintaining performance.
-For the standards and explanations, see EPA WaterSense showerheads and EPA WaterSense bathroom faucets.
+WaterSense is a practical filter for fixtures because it keeps efficiency tied to actual performance.
+WaterSense-labeled showerheads use no more than 2.0 gallons per minute, and WaterSense bathroom faucets and accessories cap flow at 1.5 gallons per minute.
+The EPA explains those standards here: EPA WaterSense showerheads and EPA WaterSense bathroom faucets.

 Longevity matters too.
-A finish that holds up for years is often the most responsible choice you can make, especially in a room that sees daily moisture and cleaning.
+A finish that holds up for years is often the most responsible choice you can make, especially in a room that sees daily moisture, repeated cleaning, and regular contact with water and heat.

 The edit that makes it feel calm and current